 Dutch, German, French, English, Latin, Greek (classical).

 I can sum up my teaching philosophy in a few words.
 It's a remark a colleague made when I first started teaching: "teach on the verge of peril".
 Look for the places, the moments, where teacher and students are on unfamiliar terrain, where something new can happen and we are put in touch with our spontaneous and creative ability to perceive, to learn, to know, to think.
-Teaching and learning are two sides of the same coin and in the best moments, which are always unpredicatable and contingent, teacher and student enter a flux in which roles become interchangeable.
-If we develop a sensibility for these moments, learning-teaching (this is "studying"!) can be an adventure; it is always a risk and as much unlearning as learning.
+Teaching and learning are two sides of the same coin and in the best moments, which are always transgressive, unpredicatable and contingent, teacher and student enter a flux in which roles become interchangeable.
+If we develop a sensibility for these moments, learning-teaching (what's called "studying"!) can be an adventure; it is always a risk and as much unlearning as learning.
 We change ourselves and the world by becoming conscious learners, aware of our ignorance.